Desperate Lives: Plot summary

 The Cameron family seems, on the surface, to be the perfect family, but things are not as they seem.
-Their two teenage children, Scott and Sandy, fall in with the wrong crowds at their high school and eventually become involved with drug experimentation.
-Sandy, after ingesting angel dust made by her boyfriend in the school's chemistry lab, jumps through a glass window of the school (purposely cutting her arms with the cut glass in the process) and is subsequently paralyzed from the fall.
+Their two teenage children, Scott and Sandy, fall in with the wrong crowd at their high school and eventually experiment with drugs.
+Sandy, after ingesting angel dust made by her boyfriend in the school's chemistry lab, jumps through a glass window of the school (purposely cutting her arms with the shards of glass in the process) and is subsequently paralyzed from the fall.

-A caring and idealistic guidance counselor, Eileen Phillips, sees the problem that is going on in the school.
-One of the tragic incidents involving two other students was an incident that involved Scott and his girlfriend smoking drugs and crashing their car off a cliff.
-When no one else on the staff is willing to do anything about it, she takes the steps to deal with and confront the issue.
-The aftermath of this tragedy makes Scott and Sandy's parents realize that even their "perfect" kids can be affected by drugs, especially after Scott has a violent reaction and goes into the hospital.
+A caring and idealistic guidance counselor, Eileen Phillips, becomes concerned with drug use in the school.
+Another incident involves Scott and his girlfriend smoking drugs and crashing their car off a cliff.
+When no one else on the staff is willing to do anything about it, Eileen takes the steps to deal with and confront the issue.
+The aftermath of this tragedy makes Scott and Sandy's parents realize that even their "perfect" kids can be affected by drugs, especially after Scott has a violent reaction and is admitted to the hospital.

 At a school assembly, Eileen storms in and confronts the students about the increasing drug use, sending a message to the crowd about the effects of what the drug problem is doing to the kids and the tragedies that resulted because of it.